roopshaghosh/one-tap-study-group/README.md

 ## 🚀 Step 1: Setup and Run Instructions

-Since you are a beginner, follow these steps very carefully!
  You will need two terminal windows open: one for the backend (server) and one for the frontend (website).

 ### A. Starting the Backend Server